directus/directus/docs/getting-started/introduction.md

 ### Documentation

-[Our online documentation](https://docs.directus.io) describes the most recent version of our platform.
+[Our documentation](https://docs.directus.io) describes the most recent version of our platform.
 They are written in publicly managed markdown files so the community can help keep them clean and up-to-date!

 - Getting Started: Novice Oriented.
 For a platform intro and installation.
 - Concepts: Learning Oriented.
 For understanding the platform.